 Thanks to AU's place at the forefront of mobile technology, we received a multi-year grant totaling $600,000 to help K-12 schools integrate mobile devices into their classrooms.
 Because of the grant from the State of South Carolina, our campus is home to the Center of Excellence for Mobile Learning, tasked with duplicating the success of our groundbreaking Mobile Learning Initiative but targeting elementary, middle, and high school students.

-Each year, more AU classes incorporate mobile learning, and material is continually updated to ensure student gains.
+Each year, more AU classes incorporate digital learning, and material is continually updated to ensure student gains.
 Several professors record lecture material for students to view outside of class, allowing more time to implement that information through interactive projects during class time.
-Other students collaborate to create wikis, blogs, apps and podcasts, or take private, online music classes via FaceTime or Skype.
-Modeling software, embedded video and 3D animation are a few ways our professors take student learning to the next level.
+Other students collaborate to create books, films, blogs, apps and podcasts, or take private, online music classes via FaceTime or Skype.
+Modeling software, embedded video, streaming microscopy, and 3D animation are a few ways our professors take student learning to the next level.

 Professors also appreciate the immediate feedback iPads can provide, using polls prior to exams to find out in an instant if the majority of students understand key content.